-Chronic Pain and Workers' Compensation—What You Need to Know About Your Benefits
+Chronic Regional Pain Syndrome (CRPS) and Workers' Compensation—What You Need to Know About Your Benefits

 Workplace injuries are serious business, the results of which impact not only the employee but also his or her family.
 With proper medical treatment, most sprains, factures, and soft tissue injuries will heal, and the injured worker can resume a normal routine.
 However, for others, the scenario is much different.